Managing professionals: the case of Burton Municipal Hospital

 The Outside Testing Issue

 In the midst of his efforts to resolve the Free T-4 issue and to compile a complete list of tests, Graham received a phone call from the city’s auditor.
 The auditor, too, was concerned about the amount of outside testing.
-What was even more disturbing to him, many of the outside labs, that BHM used were receiving more than $2,000 in business.
+What was even more disturbing to him was that many of the outside labs that BHM used were receiving more than $2,000 in business.
 The law required that dealings of this amount be covered by a contract and that these contracts be awarded on the basis of competitive bidding.
 None of BMH’s outside sources were under contract.

 Graham discovered reasons why physicians sent tests to outside labs:

 “Sometimes the senior staff just decided that it made sense to use tests that we couldn’t or hadn’t been performing.
 We also had some senior staff who ran laboratories outside BMH, and they might say to the house officers, “when you need an Australian Antigen, send it to my lab, because I know they do it the way I like it done”.
 They might even ask - as they made their rounds with the house staff - why Australian Antigen tests hadn’t been ordered for some patients and direct that they be ordered.

 “A lot of other tests went out because the physicians thought our labs did poor work or because they’d had a fight with the lab chief.
 The head of haematology had chewed out a lot of interns and residents for criticising, so they tried to avoid his lab.
 Sometimes a fleeb (the person who draws the blood sample) would mix up specimens, so a physician would get wildly fluctuating results and conclude it was because the lab wasn’t testing properly.
 Some of the newer interns and residents just didn’t know what tests our labs could do.”